jantman/puppet-archlinux-macbookretina/README.md

 * makepkg set to compile and store source and logs under /tmp, which is by default a tmpfs in RAM sized at 50% of physical memory.
 If you need more space than that, see [Compiling in tmpfs](https://wiki.archlinux.org/index.php/Solid_State_Drives#Compiling_in_tmpfs)
 * a bunch of userspace packages that I use
 * SSD optimizations via sysctl settings, mount /dev/sda* noatime and discard (TRIM), use deadline scheduler on non-rotational disks
-* [Profile-sync-daemon](https://wiki.archlinux.org/index.php/Profile-sync-daemon) to store browser profiles in memory (tmpfs) and periodically sync back to disk
+* [Profile-sync-daemon](https://wiki.archlinux.org/index.php/Profile-sync-daemon) to store browser profiles in memory (tmpfs) and periodically sync back to disk (disabled by default)

 What Doesnt (Yet)
 =================